olivermoseler/olivermoseler.github.io/_pages/supervised-theses.md

 permalink: /supervised-theses/
 title: "Supervised Theses"
 ---
-During my employment at the University of Trier, I have supervised **4** bachelor theses and **6** master theses so far.
+During my employment at the University of Trier, I have supervised **5** bachelor theses and **6** master theses so far.
 Below you will find the complete listing by year with the name of the student and the respective title of the thesis.

+## 2021

+Rochus Oest: *Dynamische Analyse der nebenläufigen Verwendung von Java Collections*

 ## 2020

 Robin Essig: *Analyse von Lock-Contention Events in nebenläufigen Java Programmen* (Master's thesis)

 Charel Irrthum: *TrieRoad - Eine 3D Visualisierung von Call Stack Traces über die Zeit: Muster und Phänomene nebenläufiger Programme* (Master's thesis)